NATIONAL NYLON STOCKING DAY

 Chemical company DuPont’s introduction of nylon in 1939 began a high demand for stockings in the United States.
 As nylon stockings were inexpensive, durable, and shear, up to 4 million pairs would be purchased each day.

-On February 11, 1942, as America entered World War II, DuPont ceased production of nylon stockings and switching their focus to the manufacture of parachutes, airplane cords, and rope.
+On February 11, 1942, as America entered World War II, DuPont ceased production of nylon stockings and switching its focus to the manufacture of parachutes, airplane cords, and rope.
 This created a mass shortage followed by a black market for stockings.
 At the end of World War II, DuPont resumed production of the stockings but could not meet the demand leading to nylon riots in American stores.
 In time, DuPont was able to increase its output.

 In the 1940s and 1950s, the first pantyhose made its appearance.
 Film and theater productions had stockings sewn to the briefs of actresses and dancers, as seen in popular films such as Daddy Long Legs.
 Unlike stockings, pantyhose did not require a garter belt to hold the stockings up.

 Pantyhose were introduced in 1959, providing a convenient alternative to stockings which led to a decline in their sales.
 In 1970, for the first time, United States sales of pantyhose exceeded stocking sales and have remained the same ever since.
 In 1987, there was a slight decline in sales in pantyhose due to the newly invented hold-ups.
 However, they remain the most purchased kind of hosiery.